Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 Back acne is a skin condition commonly referred to as “bacne.”
-Back acne is one of the most common types of acne, affecting more than half of all people who suffer from acne breakouts.
-Acne itself is one of the most common skin conditions, which affects over 50 million Americans each year, according to the American Academy of Dermatology (AAD).
-When it appears anywhere on the body, acne can make patients feel self-conscious, and when acne appears on the back, it can often take the form of cysts or nodules, which are painful and uncomfortable.
-Back acne and other body acne can affect patients of any age and gender, and there are a wide variety of potential risk factors for developing back acne, including hygiene practices, skincare routine, stress levels, and family history.
+It is one of the most common types of acne, affecting more than half of all people who suffer from acne breakouts.
+According to the American Academy of Dermatology (AAD), acne affects over 50 million Americans each year, making it one of the most common skin conditions.
+It can appear anywhere on the body, making patients feel self-conscious, and when acne appears on the back, it can often take the form of cysts or nodules, which are painful and uncomfortable.
+Back acne can affect patients of any age and gender, and there are a wide variety of potential risk factors for developing back acne, including hygiene practices, skincare routine, stress levels, and family history.
 Navigating acne treatment and prevention can feel overwhelming, which is why it is best to consult board-certified dermatologist Dr. Michele Green in NYC.
 Dr. Green is an expert in treating all types of acne, including back acne and facial acne, and will help you permanently remove your back acne to achieve clear, healthy skin.

 Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience, providing some of the most discerning men and women from around the world with the best non-invasive treatment options available for acne and acne scars.
 In her private dermatology office, located in the Upper East Side neighborhood of Manhattan, she expertly utilizes the most cutting-edge technology and innovative treatment techniques to give her patients natural-looking and long-lasting results that help them to look and feel like the best version of themselves.
 She is consistently voted as one of New York’s best dermatologists by Super Doctors, New York Magazine, and Castle Connolly.
 When you work with Dr. Green, she recommends a unique combination of the best specially formulated skin care products and in-office treatment options to deliver optimal results, whether it be Botox, dermal fillers, chemical peels, laser treatments, or more.